ripienaar/free-for-dev/README.md

 ## CDN and Protection

-  * [cloudflare.com](https://www.cloudflare.com/) — Basic service is free, good for a blog, it also offers a free SSL certificate service
+  * [cloudflare.com](https://www.cloudflare.com/) — Basic service is free, good for a blog, it also offers a free SSL certificate service and 5 firewall rules.
   * [bootstrapcdn.com](https://www.bootstrapcdn.com/) — CDN for bootstrap, bootswatch and fontawesome.io
   * [cdnjs.com](https://cdnjs.com/) — CDN for JavaScript libraries, CSS libraries, SWF, images, etc
   * [jsdelivr.com](https://www.jsdelivr.com/) — CDN of OSS (JS, CSS, fonts) for developers and webmasters, accepts PRs to add more